cshneider/soho-ml-data-ready/README.md

 The advantage of using SOHO data is that it has basically covered solar cycles 23 and 24 with all of its products and continues into cyle 25 with most of its products.

 Invidual product benchmarks for querying all 7 data products with a time window of 6 hours and time span of 01.01.1996 - 01.05.2011.

-LASCO_C3: 17.567 files took ~6,5 hours.
+- LASCO_C3: 17.567 files took ~6,5 hours.
-LASCO_C2: 18.295 files took ~7 hours.
+- LASCO_C2: 18.295 files took ~7 hours.
-MDI_96m, 18.426 files took ~7 hours.
+- MDI_96m, 18.426 files took ~7 hours.
-EIT195, 17.390 files took ~6,5 hours.
+- EIT195, 17.390 files took ~6,5 hours.
-EIT284, 10.209 files took ~3 hours.
+- EIT284, 10.209 files took ~3 hours.
-EIT171, 10.042 files took ~3 hours.
+- EIT171, 10.042 files took ~3 hours.
-EIT304, 10.548 files took ~3 hours.
+- EIT304, 10.548 files took ~3 hours.

 SOHO ML Data experiment parameters:

 optional arguments:

-  -h, --help            Show this help message and exit.
+- [-h, --help            Show this help message and exit.]
-  --date_start time     yyyy-mm-dd, 1996-01-01 is earliest start.
+- [--date_start time     yyyy-mm-dd, 1996-01-01 is earliest start.]
-  --date_finish time    yyyy-mm-dd, 2011-05-01 is recommended latest finish, select a max range of 2 months.
+- [--date_finish time    yyyy-mm-dd, 2011-05-01 is recommended latest finish, select a max range of 2 months.]
-  --target_dimension    Image size (e.g., 128x128).
+- [--target_dimension    Image size (e.g., 128x128).]
-  --time_increment      Days at a time to loop over. max time span must be around 2 months as there is a 10k limit to VSO return search query.
+- [--time_increment      Days at a time to loop over. max time span must be around 2 months as there is a 10k limit to VSO return search query.]
-  --time_window time    Time step in hours.
+- [--time_window time    Time step in hours.]
-  --flag 			    Resize strategy.
-Choose from either "subsample", "interp", "minpool", or "maxpool".
+- [--flag 			    Resize strategy.
+Choose from either "subsample", "interp", "minpool", or "maxpool".]
-  --home_dir            Home directory. str, e.g., "/home/user/Documents/", need "/" in the end
+- [--home_dir            Home directory. str, e.g., "/home/user/Documents/", need "/" in the end.]
-  --products            Product types. str, Enter all the following or a subset thereof, in any order, seperated by commas: "EIT195, MDI_96m, LASCO_C2, LASCO_C3, EIT171, EIT304, EIT284"
+- [--products            Product types. str, Enter all the following or a subset thereof, in any order, seperated by commas: "EIT195, MDI_96m, LASCO_C2, LASCO_C3, EIT171, EIT304, EIT284"]

 Example usages: